Leah1977/Fit_Time_MS4/TESTING.md

 out or submitting.

 Removed the fixed bottom option from the header and this resolved the issue.

+"""
+Error: Element li not allowed as child of element nav in this context.
+(Suppressing further errors from this subtree.)

+From line 115, column 1; to line 115, column 29

+eens -->↩↩<li class="list-inline-item">↩
+"""
+- Added <ul> to child element <li>

+Error: No space between attributes.

+At line 180, column 78

+="all-products"type="button" i

 ## User Story Testing